LucasDelfino92/morrowindsharp/setup.md

 # MODDING TIPS

-If you are new to modding games and to using Mod Organizer 2, make sure to [**read this document**](https://github.com/Sigourn/moddingtips.md/blob/main/README.md) before proceeding.
+Before proceeding to the next section, make sure to [**read this document**](https://github.com/Sigourn/moddingtips.md/blob/main/README.md), which includes basic Mod Organizer 2 tips and rules for installing mods when following this guide.

 # MOVING ON TO THE NEXT SECTION